 In 2015, when this feast was documented, the final events of Flores de Mayo were held on May 29, earlier than usual, at Bugasong, due to the anticipated arrival at Bugasong parish of a replica of its patron saint, the Santo Niño of Cebu.

-On Katapusan o Tapusan, the last day of Flores de Mayo, a pabitin, a square trellis made of bamboo, was erected.
-Goodies such as candies, fruits, and sachets of crackers were tied to the trellis with strings that can be pulled up and down repeatedly so that the children have to jump as high as they can to pick as many goodies as they can.
+On Katapusan o Tapusan, the last day of Flores de Mayo, a pabitin, a square trellis made of bamboo, is erected.
+Goodies such as candies, fruits, and sachets of crackers are tied to the trellis with strings that can be pulled up and down repeatedly so that the children have to jump as high as they can to catch them.
 They might also use a goody-filled earthen jar tied to a rope and hang it from the branch of a tree or on a pole.
 Each child would have a turn hitting the jar with a bamboo stick while blindfolded.
-An agape meal was also provided for the children who offered flowers during the month.
+An agape meal is provided for the children who offered flowers during the month.

 At 8 a.m. on May 29, 2015, the youth and the elders of Barangay Ilaures celebrated their own way.
 They processed the statue of Mary from San Marcial Chapel to the beach at Barangay Madarag, where an encampment was prepared.
 The image of Mary was secured to a floating bamboo raft, just offshore in the sea, and the group prayed the Rosary from onshore.
 After the Rosary was finished, the statue of Mary was brought to a fishing boat, along with two sacks of dried flowers gathered from the month’s offerings to Mary at San Marcial.
 The boat traveled along the shore, and the dried flowers were showered into the sea by youth, while those who remained onshore sang the Alleluia song.
 When the showering of dried flowers was done, the boat went back to the shore.
 The agape feast, contributed by elders and prepared by youth, was blessed by a parish priest.
 After eating this sumptuous lunch, a beach celebration began, including dancing and swimming.

 Later that afternoon, Santacruzan began with Mass at the Santo Niño parish in Bugasong.
-Following this, the parish Church and the different barangay chapels each began their own Santacruzan celebrations.
+Following this, the parish church and the different barangay chapels each began their own Santacruzan celebrations.
 At the parish, the “queens” of the parish’s Flores group gathered in the parish garden compound to dramatize the search for the True Cross.
-In reality, Reyna Elena had already been chosen, but the “finding the Cross” ritual remained part of the celebration, and the ritual continued until the chosen Reyna Elena had found the Cross.2
+In reality, Reyna Elena had already been chosen, but the “finding the Cross” ritual remains part of the celebration, and the ritual continues until the chosen Reyna Elena had found the Cross.2

 - 1. A barangay is a geographically bounded political administrative unit, the most local form of political organization in the Philippines.
 The word could simply be translated as neighborhood, but in most places, neighborhoods don’t have the same organizational and political responsibilities as a barangay does.